 How Long Does It Take For Naltrexone to Work?

-The pill itself takes about an hour to fully kick in.
+The pill itself takes about one to two hours to fully kick in.
 As for treatment with naltrexone, people often experience some improvement the first time they take the medication, but it usually takes some time for naltrexone to fully eliminate alcohol cravings.

 Your doctor will supervise your treatment to determine how long you should take the medication.
 Typically, patients see the best results when they take naltrexone as needed for a few months or longer.